 For instance, if you wipe down a countertop with water and a paper towel.
 You might have cleaned it from dirt and debris, but you haven’t disinfected it from germs.

 Cleaning can remove germs from a surface, which greatly helps in reducing transmission of a virus.
 However, using a disinfectant will kill any germs that were on that surface.
 Rather than just simply removing them.

-When a cleaner is EPA-registered, then you know the formulation has been proven to kill viruses.
+When a cleaner is EPA-registered, then you know the formulation has been proven to kill the viruses it says it can kill.
 Whether or not the cleaner is made from natural ingredients or chemicals, all cleaning products that state that they are EPA approved have been proven to kill viruses and germs.

 Which is why there’s nothing wrong with using plant-based or natural disinfectants.
 If they have an EPA seal of approval as a disinfectant, then they have prove to kill viruses.

 Acidic vinegar will actually change the protein and fat structure of a virus, which will destroy their cells.
 So, yes, vinegar can help to kill a virus.

 When UK researchers did scientific studies looking for what would kill a flu pandemic, they found that malt vinegar can actually inactivate the flu virus.